+- A hold will be placed on the account

-- Registration will be denied - Transcript requests will not be processed - Grades will be withheld - Students will be Administratively Withdrawn from classes - Certification of Graduation sent to the State Board of Law Examiners will be withheld - Past Due accounts assigned to a collection agency will be assessed interest and any other additional collections costs.
+- Registration will be denied

+- Transcript requests will not be processed

+- Grades will be withheld

+- Students will be Administratively Withdrawn from classes

+- Certification of Graduation sent to the State Board of Law Examiners will be withheld

+- Past Due accounts assigned to a collection agency will be assessed interest and any other additional collections costs.

-If any part of a payment due is not paid on or before the fifteenth day following its due date, a late fee charge of .67% (annual percentage rate of 8%) of the overdue amount is assessed.
-The law school reserves the right to grant or deny credit based on an individual's past payment experience.
-Tuition payment by credit card is not accepted.
+If any part of a payment due is not paid on or before the fifteenth day following its due date, a late fee charge of .67% (annual percentage rate of 8%) of the overdue amount may be assessed by the school.
+In addition to cash or checks, tuition payments can be made via ACH (eCheck) or debit/credit card through online payments via CASHNet.
+(Please note, a 2.75% fee applies to all credit and debit card transactions.
+No fees for ACH payments).